coriouslien/cuda-gemm-kernels/environment/setup.md

 _______________________________________________________________________________________________________________
 **Option 3: Via PowerShell (precise control)**
 List all restore points first:
-At the CMD command line"
+At the CMD command line:
 Get-ComputerRestorePoint
 Then delete all of them:
 At the CMD command line: